BICYCLE RACE

 Here are the spinners.

-The rules are identical in both versions, but the first game (the one with the spinner 1-to-4) does not have sentence about sending 4 cts. in stamps for a catalogue.
+The rules are identical in both versions, but the first game (the one with the spinner 1-to-4) does not have the sentence about sending 4 cts. in stamps for a catalogue.

 Detail of the first game.

-Still a couple small differences more. (a) The first game has the Bradley mark on the cover, while the second has a dust cloud caused by the bicycle tyre. (b) The first game has the legend (in red characters) "MILTON BRADLEY CO.
+Still a couple of small differences more. (a) The first game has the Bradley mark on the cover, while the second has a dust cloud caused by the bicycle tire. (b) The first game has the legend (in red characters) "MILTON BRADLEY CO.
 SPRINGFIELD, MASS.
 U.S.A.".
 In the second game, "U.S.A." is missing.

 Cover of the second game.

-Here is a found picture (I mean, I did not take it) of another game in this series.
+This is a found picture (I mean, I did not take it) of another game in this series.

 Look at this other picture I found on eBay: it is another version of the same game, but it is called "Bicycle Game".
 According to Malloy's book, Milton Bradley produced a game called "Bicycle Game" in 1895.
 It might be this one.
 (By the way, notice the teetotum, but also notice there are far too many things in the box, including a couple of dice).